-(1) If the demand reduction value is estimated from one or more samples, the required sample size(s) must be based upon targeting 10% relative precision at a 90% confidence level.
-If an EE project consists of multiple sites and/or measures, and the EE Resource Provider uses multiple samples to estimate the aggregated demand reduction value during the Performance Hours in each Zone as the sum of all individual measured demand reduction values, the sampling requirements may be met (1) for each sample or combination of samples used, (2) for the combination of all samples, or (3) by using strata as described below.

-- (2) If the demand reduction value is estimated from a sample drawn from 2 or more strata the overall test sample size must be based upon targeting 10% relative precision with a 90% confidence interval.
+- 1. If the demand reduction value is estimated from one or more samples, the required sample size(s) must be based upon targeting 10% relative precision at a 90% confidence level.
+If an EE project consists of multiple sites and/or measures, and the EE Resource Provider uses multiple samples to estimate the aggregated demand reduction value during the EE Performance Hours and to estimate the aggregated demand reduction during winter performance hours in each Zone as the sum of all individual measured demand reduction values, the sampling requirements may be met (1) for each sample or combination of samples used, (2) for the combination of all samples, or (3) by using strata as described below. - 2.
+If the demand reduction value is estimated from a sample drawn from 2 or more strata the overall test sample size must be based upon targeting 10% relative precision with a 90% confidence interval.
 Strata shall be defined as any subset of the project's population that is based on known information.
-The concept of strata may include, but is not limited to: programs in a state sponsored demand side management portfolio or subsets of an entire population of affected equipment at a project site that have similar operating characteristics. - (3) All sampling calculations shall incorporate a plan to compensate for potential data loss through: - (a) Over sampling - (b) Sample site replacement in the course of the study, - (c) Demonstration that precision and confidence targets will still be met with a smaller sample size. - (4) The EE Resource Provider shall demonstrate the method for controlling bias in sample selection including, but not limited to random sampling, census or rolling census for each sample and strata used. - (5) The Coefficient of Variation (c.v.) used to derive the required sample size shall be the measured c.v. for the primary measurement including all its error components. - (6) The EE Resource Provider shall demonstrate the method for controlling bias attributed to the c.v. as it relates to sample size determination. - (7) If a c.v. from prior Measurement and Verification or Measurement and Verification Reference Documents is not available for the primary measurement applicable to the segments of sites, installed measures, and/or strategy, then the EE Resource Provider shall use a default value for the initial c.v., not less than 0.5 for homogeneous samples (samples from populations that are uniform with respect to some criteria of classification) and 1.0 for heterogeneous samples (samples from populations that are variable with respect to some criteria of classification), until such time that a c.v. can be estimated from the project sample population. - (8) If a method such as stratified ratio estimation is used to take advantage of supporting information for the population, the c.v. may be adjusted to take account of the added efficiency of the stratification and estimation methodology.
+The concept of strata may include, but is not limited to: programs in a state sponsored demand side management portfolio or subsets of an entire population of affected equipment at a project site that have similar operating characteristics. - 3.
+All sampling calculations shall incorporate a plan to compensate for potential data loss through: - a.
+Over sampling - b.
+Sample site replacement in the course of the study, - c.
+Demonstration that precision and confidence targets will still be met with a smaller sample size. - 4.
+The EE Resource Provider shall demonstrate the method for controlling bias in sample selection including, but not limited to random sampling, census or rolling census for each sample and strata used. - 5.
+The Coefficient of Variation (c.v.) used to derive the required sample size shall be the measured c.v. for the primary measurement including all its error components. - 6.
+The EE Resource Provider shall demonstrate the method for controlling bias attributed to the c.v. as it relates to sample size determination. - 7.
+If a c.v. from prior Measurement and Verification or Measurement and Verification Reference Documents is not available for the primary measurement applicable to the segments of sites, installed measures, and/or strategy, then the EE Resource Provider shall use a default value for the initial c.v., not less than 0.5 for homogeneous samples (samples from populations that are uniform with respect to some criteria of classification) and 1.0 for heterogeneous samples (samples from populations that are variable with respect to some criteria of classification), until such time that a c.v. can be estimated from the project sample population.

+8. If a method such as stratified ratio estimation is used to take advantage of supporting information for the population, the c.v. may be adjusted to take account of the added efficiency of the stratification and estimation methodology.